Hands-on Activity: Does Your Chewing Gum Lose Its Sweetness?

 After this activity, students should be able to:

 Introduction/Motivation (Return to Contents)

-(Present the same Introduction/Motivation as is provided in the associated lesson, which is reproduced below; no additional introduction is needed.)
+(Present the same Introduction/Motivation as is provided in the associated lesson, which is reproduced below.)

 Have you ever wonder why gum loses its sweetness so quickly?
 Why is that?
 Does it seems like the gum gets smaller after you chew it?
 (Listen to a few ideas from students.)
 I would like you to do an experiment to test a hypothesis I have.
 This is my hypothesis: Sugar contributes to gum's flavor, and during chewing, the sugar is lost, which makes the gum get smaller as it loses sweetness.

 I will provide you with bubble gum and you will conduct the experiment.
 Are you ready?
 (Proceed to conduct the experiment.)

 Initial Experiment Discussion

 Designing the Next Experiment